graphcore/poptorch/docs/user_guide/supported_ops.rst

 .. _supported_ops:

+IPU supported operations
 ************************
-IPU Supported Operations
-************************

 Below is a list of currently supported operations that can be executed on IPU hardware.
 This list will be expanded over time as we add more support.
-Some overloads and modes of operations for ops are not supported and we've tried to list all the caveats but some may have been missed.
+Some overloads and modes of operation for ops are not supported and we've tried to list all the caveats but some may have been missed.

-Torch Operations
+Torch operations
 ================

-Tensor Operations
+Tensor operations
 -----------------

 Many of the tensor operations will be executed before even reaching the IPU so we can consider them supported anyway.
-Some, like ``contiguous()``,make no sense on a distributed memory system like the IPU so are ignored and we have no constraints on the memory format of how operations should be called other than the constraint that all graph inputs should be contiguous.
+Some, like ``contiguous()``, make no sense on a distributed memory system like the IPU so are ignored.
+There are no constraints on the memory format of how operations should be called other than the constraint that all graph inputs should be contiguous.

-We will also create tensor views, however the aliasing propety of views w.r.t inplace ops should not be relied on as we may have slightly different view behaviour.
+We will also create tensor views.
+However, the aliasing property of views with respect to in-place operations should not be relied on as we may have slightly different view behaviour.

-Additionaly some PyTorch operations may be implemented by composition of the below ops and may not be explicitly listed but are in fact supported.
+Additionally some PyTorch operations may be implemented by composition of the listed ops but may not be explicitly listed but are in fact supported.

 Creation ops